SuperKam91/bnn/README.md

 - Basically, uses nn with inputs and outputs of parameters I don't have, to make classifications and regressions, to make decisions on how many PCA components to use, the values of their coefficients, and the value of the emission at key astrophysical points.

+- For nns, use one hidden layer with 40 neurons, using the Levenberg–Marquardt algorithm to minimise the cost function, which I believe uses second order gradient information (and isn't implemented in tf as it only has first order methods).

+- The bagged trees algorithm is used for the classification problem.
+This algorithm ﬁts many decision trees, each time using a diﬀerent subset of the training set, and the decision is made by voting.
+After optimisation they choose to use bagged trees with 30 tree learners and the tree size was chosen using 5-fold cross-validation.

+- To me it seems like machine learning is a relatively small part of this work.
+Much more time and effort is focused on the understanding of the underlying physics, and constructiing this pipeline of analyses than the actual training of regression/classification functions.

 # other stuff

 - Compare performance of different architectures, different granularity of stochastic hyperparameters on Boston housing dataset in terms of Evidence and test set errors.